NhienLam/HangmanGame/README.md

 # HangmanGame
-A simple Hangman Game with Animals keywords
+A simple Hangman Game with Animals keywords.
+Just for fun.

 # What I Learned
 - java.util.Random